 Once you have boiled the jars for the time indicated in the chart, remove the jars with the jar grabber and allow to cool.
 You will hear the jars pop, but the sound isn’t required.
 You will notice after an hour or so that the jars will have a vacuum seal.

 After they have cooled overnight, you should loosen the rings to prevent rust.

 If you notice that the lid didn’t seal properly, you will need to start over with a new lid and process using the previous steps.

 In my experience, this rarely, if ever happens if you follow the steps carefully.
 It would be perhaps better to just keep that jar in your refrigerator and eat it within a week or two.

 Nutrition Perks of Canning Applesauce with Skins

 There are pros to cooking apples for your health.
-Not only is it the tastiest, canning homemade applesauce is the healthiest.
+Not only is it the tastiest, but canning homemade applesauce is also the healthiest.

 While you do lose some of the polyphenols when heating the apples, you increase the pectin availability.
 As the apple skins soften, they release their pectin.

 Pectin can help with gut healing by serving as a prebiotic in the digestive tract.
 It also helps lower cholesterol, makes you feel full, and reduces risk of heart disease.

 Apple antioxidants and polyphenols are numerous and include [R]: